aredridel/recipes/Lemon Beans and Rice.md

 The sauce is best made in advance — I think it's better cold than warm in this dish.
 It's my standard red sauce, able to be made in a hurry, but using some techniques for getting a rich, fully-cooked tomato flavor quickly.
 In other cases I'd add a bit of stock or other liquid to thin it out a bit but in this case the paste-like base state is even better.

 Fry several cloves of sliced garlic and a small can of tomato paste in olive oil.
-A lot of olive oil — a 125ml or more.
+A lot of olive oil.
 The goal is to make a paste that barely can hold together with all the oil by the end.
 Add parsley and oregano and salt.
-Keep frying the paste, stirring only enough to keep it from burning.
-The goal is to caramelize the tomato, so I scrape and flip it over in the oil.
+Keep frying the paste, to caramelize the tomato, so I scrape and flip it over in the oil.
 The oil eventually starts to combine with the paste, and the paste will be a deep brown-red color.
 Splash a bit of wine in the pan to deglaze, stir it in, and set the sauce aside.
 Chill it for this recipe.

 ## Rice